leonardoviapiana/python-for-datascience-nanodegree/README.md

-# python-for-datascience-nanodegree
+# Programming for Data Science with Python - Udacity Nanodegree

-## Leonardo Viapiana - Python Project Introduction
+## Leonardo Viapiana - Project Introduction

 In this repository you'll find the code I wrote in Python (version 3.7.1) to explore data related to bike share systems for three major cities in the United States — Chicago, New York City, and Washington.